 The Advanced CCD Imaging Spectrometer (ACIS) offers the capability to simultaneously acquire high-resolution images and moderate resolution spectra.
 The instrument can also be used in conjunction with the High Energy Transmission Grating (HETG) or Low Energy Transmission Grating (LETG) to obtain higher resolution spectra (see Chapters 8 and 9).
-ACIS contains 10 planar, 1024 x 1024 pixel CCDs (Figure 6.1); four arranged in a 2x2 array (ACIS-I) used for imaging, and six arranged in a 1x6 array (ACIS-S) used either for imaging or as a grating readout.
+ACIS contains 10 planar, 1024×1024 pixel CCDs (Figure 6.1); four arranged in a 2×2 array (ACIS-I) used for imaging, and six arranged in a 1×6 array (ACIS-S) used either for imaging or for a grating spectrum read-out.
 Two CCDs are back-illuminated (BI) and eight are front-illuminated (FI).
 The response of the BI devices extends to energies below that accessible to the FI chips.
 The chip-average energy resolution of the BI devices is better than that of the FI devices.

 In principle, any combination of up to 6 CCDs can be operated simultaneously.
 However, because of changes in the thermal environment, the CXC now recommends that fewer CCDs be selected if the science needs can be met with fewer CCDs.
 Some CCDs can be designated as optional, which means they may be turned off depending on thermal conditions.
-See the Section 6.20.1 for more details on CCD selection recommendations and policies.
+See the Section 6.21.1 for more details on CCD selection recommendations and policies.